 How can business leaders accelerate digital transformation?

-There are several vital considerations business leaders must be clear on before they embark on a journey of digital transformation, according to AGSM @ UNSW Business School
+There are several vital considerations business leaders must be clear on before they embark on a journey of digital transformation

 The COVID-19 pandemic has fast-tracked digital transformation for many organisations, but this has presented businesses with a range of new challenges.
 According to AGSM @ UNSW Business School Adjunct Faculty Member, Max Theseira, the "new normal" for businesses post-coronavirus will significantly drive digital business and digital transformation going forward.